 Point reduction defines the angle for point reduction.
-When working with polygons, you might find it useful to reduce their editing points.
+When working with polygons, you might find it useful to reduce the number of editing points to make it easier to snap to a desired point.

 Print options

 In the Options dialog box, click OpenOffice.org Impress > Print.